Mohamed Atta: Religious zeal and Hamburg cell

 German investigators said that they had evidence that Mohamed Atta trained at al-Qaeda camps in Afghanistan from late 1999 to early 2000.
-The timing of the Afghanistan training was outlined on 23 August 2002, by a senior investigator.
-The investigator, Klaus Ulrich Kersten, was the director of Germany's federal anticrime agency, the Bundeskriminalamt.
-He provided the first official confirmation that Atta and two other pilots had been in Afghanistan, and he also provided the first dates of the training.
-Kersten said in an interview at the agency's headquarters in Wiesbaden that Atta was in Afghanistan from late 1999 until early 2000, and that there was evidence that Atta met with Osama bin Laden there.
+The timing of this training was outlined on August 23, 2002, by Klaus Ulrich Kersten, who was at the time the director of Germany's federal anticrime agency, the Bundeskriminalamt.
+He provided the first official confirmation that Atta and two other pilots had been in Afghanistan, and gave the first dates of the training.
+Kersten said in an interview at the agency's headquarters in Wiesbaden that Atta was in Afghanistan from late 1999 until early 2000, and that there was evidence that Atta had met with Osama bin Laden there.

 A video surfaced in October 2006.
-The first chapter of the video showed bin Laden at Tarnak Farms on 8 January 2000.
-The second chapter showed Atta and Ziad Jarrah reading their wills together ten days later on 18 January.
-On his return journey, Atta left Karachi on 24 February 2000, by flight TK1057 to Istanbul where he changed to flight TK1661 to Hamburg.
+The first chapter of the video showed bin Laden at Tarnak Farms on January 8, 2000.
+The second chapter showed Atta and Ziad Jarrah reading their wills together ten days later on January 18.
+On his return journey, Atta left Karachi on February 24, 2000, by flight TK1057 to Istanbul where he changed to flight TK1661 to Hamburg.
 Immediately after returning to Germany, Atta, al-Shehhi, and Jarrah reported their passports stolen, possibly to discard travel visas to Afghanistan.

 United States

-On 22 March 2000, Atta was still in Germany when he sent an e-mail to the Academy of Lakeland in Florida.
+On March 22, 2000, Atta was still in Germany when he sent an e-mail to the Academy of Lakeland in Florida.
 He inquired about flight training, "Dear sir, we are a small group of young men from different Arab countries.
 Now, we are living in Germany since a while for study purposes.
 We would like to start training for the career of airline professional pilots.
 In this field, we haven't yet any knowledge but we are ready to undergo an intensive training program (up to ATP and eventually higher)."
 Atta sent 50–60 similar e-mails to other flight training schools in the United States.